intermine/bluegenes/docs/tools/tool-api.md

 # Bluegenes Tool API Spec

-BlueGenes is built in Clojure and ClojureScript, but we don't want to re-write all existing browser data vis and analysis tools, so we've built a way to integrate JavaScript tools into report pages.
+BlueGenes is built in Clojure and ClojureScript, but we don't want to re-write all existing browser data vis and analysis tools, so we've built a way to integrate JavaScript tools into our pages.

 You can take existing JavaScript biology applications and provide a wrapper for them, allowing them to interact with BlueGenes.